 Should your child be unwell at school we have a wellness room to attend to their needs.
 If necessary we will contact you, or if unable to, we will contact your nominated emergency caregiver.
 If your child has injuries at school, the staff will take any appropriate first aid measures.
 If the injury involves the child’s head or is serious, we will notify you.

 Leaving the School Grounds

 In the interest of safety, children are not permitted to leave the school grounds unless under teacher supervision; written authority is given by a parent/caregiver, or the child is collected by a parent/ caregiver.

 Children are encouraged to take library books home on a regular basis.
 Please do not attempt to mend any damaged books at home.
 There are no penalties for overdue books so please encourage children to return long lost books once they are found.

-There is a lost property collection box in the community room (off the hall).
+There is a lost property collection box in the hall foyer.
 Lost property will be placed on display at the end of each term.
 Eventually unclaimed lost property is donated to charity.
 Families are asked to name all clothing and to encourage the children to take responsibility for their own clothes.

-Order forms are available on-line – www.lunchonline.co.nz.
-These are delivered to school and handed out from the hall kitchen.
+These are delivered to school and handed out from the hall kitchen at lunchtime.